-- A. As we know, in the rods or cons discs present in the outer segments there are rhodopsin molecules [visual purple in rods called scotopsin scoto =dark, opsin = responsible for the sensitivity in dark) and photopsin in cones].
+- As we know, in the rods or cons discs present in the outer segments there are rhodopsin molecules [visual purple in rods called scotopsin scoto =dark, opsin = responsible for the sensitivity in dark) and photopsin in cones].
 Rhodopsin is composed of a protein called opsin and a pigment retinal.
-Retinal has two forms: - Cis-retinal: which is bound to opsin forming the colored photopigment rhodopsin. → opsin is inactivated - 2- Trans-retinal: which is separated from opsin. → opsin is activated - Light converts retinal from the cis form to the trans form [isomerization of retinal] leading to decomposition of rhodopsin and activation of opsin. - Retinal isomerase converts trans- to cisretinal leading to deactivation of opsin (dark)
+Retinal has two forms: - Cis-retinal: which is bound to opsin forming the colored photopigment rhodopsin. → opsin is inactivated - Trans-retinal: which is separated from opsin. → opsin is activated

-- Trans retinal has the same chemical structure but is a straight molecule rather than an angulated molecule.

-- Trans configuration doesn't fit with the binding site on the scotopsin and the retinal begins to split away (decomposition).

-- In the process of splitting away a number of intermediary compounds are formed.

-B. Light activates opsin -> opsin activates membrane protein called transducin (G- protein) -> transducin activates cGMP phosphodiesterase -> cGMP phosphodiesterase will break down cGMP into GMP.

-In the outer segment of rods and cones there are cGMP gated Na-channels (which open whenever there is cGMP).
-Those channels are ligand-gated channels and not voltage-gated channels, so they don't cause action potential.

-In the previous sequence cGMP is broken down by cGMP phosphodiesterase, meaning that cGMP is becoming less, and those cGMP dependent Na-channels are closing.

-Thus, Na isn't getting into the outer segment of the rods and cones, no more Na influx, causing hyperpolarization of these receptors.

-To summarize: light leads to hyperpolarization of photoreceptors.

-Hyperpolarization stops the secretion of neurotransmitters.

-- Photoreceptor potential (when exposed to the stimulus/light) is hyperpolarizing potential - Rhodopsin kinase deactivates the activated rhodopsin (which began the cascade) and cGMP is regenerated re-opening the Na+ channels.
+Notes:

+Light converts retinal from the cis form to the trans form [isomerization of retinal] leading to decomposition of rhodopsin and activation of opsin.

+- Retinal isomerase converts trans- to cis retinal leading to deactivation of opsin (dark) - Trans retinal has the same chemical structure but is a straight molecule rather than an angulated molecule. - Trans configuration doesn't fit with the binding site on the scotopsin and the retinal begins to split away (decomposition). - In the process of splitting away a number of intermediary compounds are formed. - b.
+Light activates opsin -> opsin activates membrane protein called transducin (Gprotein) -> transducin activates cGMP phosphodiesterase -> cGMP phosphodiesterase will break down cGMP into GMP. - In the outer segment of rods and cones there are cGMP gated Na-channels (which open whenever there is cGMP).
+Those channels are ligand-gated channels and not voltage-gated channels, so they don't cause action potential. - In the previous sequence cGMP is broken down by cGMP phosphodiesterase, meaning that cGMP is becoming less, and those cGMP dependent Na-channels are closing. - Thus, Na isn't getting into the outer segment of the rods and cones, no more Na influx, causing hyperpolarization of these receptors. - Hyperpolarization stops the secretion of neurotransmitters. - Photoreceptor potential (when exposed to the stimulus/light) is hyperpolarizing potential - Rhodopsin kinase deactivates the activated rhodopsin (which began the cascade) and cGMP is regenerated re-opening the Na+ channels.

-C. The opposite occurs during night (in the Dark), retinal isn't converted from cis to trans form, thus, it stays attached to opsin deactivating it.
-This leads to the deactivation of cGMP phosphodiesterase, cGMP won't be broken down, we have a lot of cGMP opening the cGMP dependent Na-channels, Na will influx into the outer segment of the rods and cones causing Depolarization.
+- c.
+The opposite occurs during night (in the Dark), retinal isn't converted from cis to trans form, thus, it stays attached to opsin deactivating it.
+This leads to the deactivation of cGMP phosphodiesterase, cGMP won't be broken down, we have a lot of cGMP opening the cGMP dependent Na-channels, Na will influx into the outer segment of the rods and cones causing Depolarization. - To summarize: Dark leads to Depolarization of photoreceptors. - Depolarization leads to secretion of neurotransmitters.

-photoreceptors.

-Depolarization leads to secretion of neurotransmitters.

-The question here is that light which is the stimulus of photoreceptors leads to hyperpolarization decreasing the neurotransmitters release, while dark leads to depolarization increasing the neurotransmitters release and that's opposing what we always thought about the stimulus and the depolarization and hyperpolarization states, so how can we explain that?

-The answer is that the neurotransmitter here is glutamate which is considered inhibitory in the visual receptors.
+- → The question here is that light which is the stimulus of photoreceptors leads to hyperpolarization decreasing the neurotransmitters release, while dark leads to depolarization increasing the neurotransmitters release and that's opposing what we always thought about the stimulus and the depolarization and hyperpolarization states, so how can we explain that? - → The answer is that the neurotransmitter here is glutamate which is considered inhibitory in the visual receptors.
 Meaning that when light leads to hyperpolarization and decrease of glutamate, in fact light excites the rest of cells (bipolar cells and ganglionic cells).

-On the other hand, dark leads to depolarization and increase of glutamate release, in fact darkinhibits the rest of cells (bipolar cells and ganglionic cells).

-Extra notes: 1- there is Na+ pump in the inner segment that keeps pumping Na+ out of the cell.
+On the other hand, dark leads to depolarization and increase of glutamate release, in fact dark inhibits the rest of cells (bipolar cells and ganglionic cells). - Extra notes: 1- there is Na+ pump in the inner segment that keeps pumping Na+ out of the cell.
 2- The greater the amount of light the greater the decomposition of the pigment and the greater the electronegativity (hyperpolarization).